 When a website is designed on WordPress, some options are enabled by default that not every site uses.
 These enabled options unnecessarily slow down the site.
 Not everyone can disable these options, but with Perfmatters, you can achieve this with a few clicks.

 Furthermore, Perfmatters helps you deal with unnecessary HTTP requests that are likely to slow down your page speed the most.
 This tool empowers you to control when plugins can or cannot load code.

 There’s more.
 You can make use of fantastic tools like preconnect, DNS prefetch, local Google Analytics script hosting, and many others to speed up your site and bring down LCP and FDI counts significantly.

 - Disable script on individual pages or posts.

 All you have to do is add your website and install Nitropack.
-The third and last step is to decide how strongly you want your site optimized.
-Like your personal virtual assistant, NitroPack will begin all the optimizations
+The third and last step is to decide how strongly you want your site to be optimized.
+Like your personal virtual assistant, NitroPack will begin all the optimizations.

 Using NitoPack will not only save a great deal of time but also server usage as it runs optimization activities on its own servers.

 - HTML, JS and CSS minification

 - Free plan for small websites, powered by a badge.